joeycastillo/oddlyspecific.org/_posts/2020-02-20-road-to-book-1-the-hiking-log.md

 Then turn the board upside down, and solder the socket headers in.
 Make sure all the pins have good electrical contact, but don’t overdo it with the solder; if it gets sucked into the socket header, you’ll have trouble mounting it to the GPS board:

 ![Build photo](/assets/images/posts/2020-02-20-build-050.jpg)

-*(Your board probably won’t look as torn up as mine; this one's been through a lot)*

 Finally, for the moment, grab your switch, which will become our On/Off switch.
 Insert it in the UNDERSIDE of the Feather, into the three holes at the bottom right of the 5x5 grid: